-The Climate Finance Knowledge Hub was conceived as a one-stop shop that is expected to equip financial institutions (FIs) and climate-smart MSMEs with technical know-how, certifications and training to ease the access to finance for climate-smart innovation.
-The set-up of the Knowledge Hub is coordinated by GiZ with the support of the key stakeholders.
+The Climate Finance Knowledge Hub is conceived as a one-stop shop that is expected to equip financial institutions (FIs) and climate-smart MSMEs with technical know-how, training and certifications to ease access to finance for climate-smart innovation.

-The development of the hub was sponsored by the Reform Partnership in Ghana.
+The development of the hub was sponsored by GIZ’s Regional Programme Support to Reform Partnership in Ghana and supported by the Financial System Development under PSED .
 To support Ghana on its ambitious reform path, the German Federal Ministry for Economic Cooperation and Development (BMZ) concluded a reform and investment partnership with Ghana at the end of 2017.
 The focus of the German-Ghanaian Reform and Investment Partnership is on the following areas:

 Collaborations and partnerships are critical towards the sustainability of the hub.
 From the development of the concept note to date the following partners have been instrumental in playing significate roles to ensuring the realization of the hub.